GPOR INVESTOR ALERT: Bronstein, Gewirtz & Grossman, LLC Notifies Gulfport Energy Corporation Investors of Class Action and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm - Oil & Gas 360

 GPOR INVESTOR ALERT: Bronstein, Gewirtz & Grossman, LLC Notifies Gulfport Energy Corporation Investors of Class Action and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm

-NEW YORK, NY / ACCESSWIRE / March 24, 2020 / Bronstein, Gewirtz & Grossman, LLC reminds investors that a class action lawsuit has been filed against Gulfport Energy Corporation ("Gulfport" or the Company") (NASDAQ: GPOR) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Gulfport securities between May 3, 2019, and February 27, 2020, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/gpor.
+NEW YORK, March 27, 2020 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC reminds investors that a class action lawsuit has been filed against Gulfport Energy Corporation (“Gulfport” or the Company”) (NASDAQ: GPOR) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Gulfport securities between May 3, 2019, and February 27, 2020, both dates inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/gpor.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.